 Luhn is currently focusing his energies on Bella Festa!, a mobile wood-fired catering endeavor.
 Its stunning centerpiece is a fully restored 1950s vintage truck, which houses a wood-fired pizza oven, beer taps and gelato freezer, and will bring the Bella vibe directly to your event.
 Bella Festa! will begin catering events in April of 2017.

-In the future, Luhn hopes to purchase about 10 acres of Shenandoah Valley bottomland, to pursue his love of small-scale, sustainable farming.
-The farm would produce vegetables, fruits and meats for Bella Luna.
+Luhn has recently purchased about 10 acres of Shenandoah Valley bottomland, to pursue his love of small-scale, sustainable farming.
+The farm will produce vegetables, fruits and meats for Bella Luna.

 The Bella projects receive frequent creative input from Melanie Doyle Luhn, Wade’s wife.
 Melanie has a doctorate in French Civilization and has lived and taught in France for several years, as well as at the University of Virginia and James Madison University.
 Her sensibilities regarding hospitality, food and drink have been critical in the restaurant’s ongoing success.

 Sean Allen, Bella Luna’s affable, creative, and efficient bar manager, is a Virginia native son who has also lived in Arizona, Louisiana and Tennessee before settling in the Shenandoah Valley.
 A graduate of JMU, he has culinary and barista experience as well as mixologist credentials.
 Sean’s innate creativity sensibilities and passion to create underpin his bartending skills, which he earned locally at the Artful Dodger.